NodeBE4/opinion/_posts/2022-11-21-EnclavedMicrostate.md

 I'm close to finished on my second unit of British troops for my 1860s expeditionary force, but not close enough for photos, alas...

+----- __949.2__ -----2022-11-30 05:03:00+08:00:

+I presume you're in the US?
+It's interesting how US wargaming tends to cohere more around gaming store spaces as opposed to clubs, which are the norm here in the UK.
+It seems like the sort of thing where the setup is harder but there's a longer-term payoff in terms of stability.